September 14th 2011 my sweet Zina turned 6!

 As a wife of Brigham Young, Zina gave birth to her third child, a daughter.
 As well, she took over the raising of the children of a sister-wife, at her passing.

 When the Relief Society was organized in the SL Valley, Zina traveled along with Eliza to visit, organize, and help where she could, later to serve as her first counselor.
 Many times they would call a meeting of the women.
 After the first meeting, the attendees would shift position (because it was mostly the same women involved) for a meeting of the Primary, or Young Women’s Association, or Sericulture, or Suffrage; always Eliza and Zina at the head, conducting, organizing, and motivating.
 They were true sisters, besides being sister-wives.
-Eliza was known as the head, while Zina was known as the heart, of the female organization.
-The women loved Zina for her love for them.
-She would seek out the poor, lift the weary, aid the sick, and love them all.

 When the women wanted to buy fancier cloth for fancier dresses, Brigham Young’s answer was to buy them silk worms and tell them to make the silk themselves.
 In 1876, Zina would be called as the first, and only, President of the Deseret Silk Association; it would last for fifty years.
 Zina was squeamish about the little worms and would scream every time she had to deal with them.